 Dimmitt, H3.5-3.7

-Dimmitt is one of the largest meteorites known from North America; many hundreds of kilograms of fragments and individuals have been recovered from the plains around Dimmitt, Texas.
-This find is all the more important because it is an unequillibrated, gas-bearing regolith breccia from the surface of an asteroid.
-Most of the meteorite is composed of primitive material, but other pristine xenoliths have also been worked into the rock.
-Strangely, the largest single stones recovered from the fall have weighed less than ~ten kilograms, though this may be due to larger stones lying below the reach of plows.
-Here are a few papers that looked at Dimmit to draw some interesting conclusions:
+Dimmitt is one of the largest meteorites known from North America; hundreds of kilograms of fragments and individuals have been recovered from the plains around Dimmitt, Texas.
+The meteorite is an unequillibrated, gas-bearing regolith breccia — the churned-up surface of an asteroid.
+Most of Dimmitt is composed of ~fairly primitive material, but some very pristine xenoliths have also been found worked into the rock.